What does the Soil Testing Laboratory do?

 Do you test homeowner soils for nitrogen?

 Soils for home lawn, garden, trees and shrubs are not tested for nitrogen because this nutrient is very mobile in soils.
-Therefore, the nitrogen recommendation is based on plant type requirements and the relative organic matter level in the soil as determined by the Laboratory.
+The nitrogen recommendation is based on plant type requirements and the relative organic matter level in the soil as determined by the Laboratory.

 Should I test for trace elements or lead?